rtomasa/Alpha-Player/README.md

 just execute `make` or `make DEBUG=1` if you want a more verbose execution

 # IMPORTANT NOTE!!!
-This core has been modified focusing on Raspberry Pi devices using a development version of RePlay OS, so it is not guarantee that it works in other systems or platforms.
+This core has been modified focusing on Raspberry Pi devices using a development version of RePlay OS, so it is not guarantee that it works in other systems or platforms (Linux only).

 # Controls